The Importance Of Customer Sentiment Analysis

 Customers expect fast service that works for them on demand at any place, time, or channel.
 Most customers are willing to use self-service, but they often don’t expect it to work.
 No wonder it is high time for businesses to get self-service right.

 Sales and service teams know too well that situations that make customers unhappy can be resolved without delay, resulting in positive outcomes.
 However, if immediate attention is not given to miffed customers, the situation can swiftly deteriorate.
-This results in strained ties between the client and the brand, which can further lead to a decline in sales and renewed purchases, low customer satisfaction (c-sat) scores, and, ultimately, churn.
+This results in strained ties between the client and the brand, leading to a decline in sales and renewed purchases, low customer satisfaction

 Also read: From Automation To Hyper Automation — The Helpdesk Revolution Is Underway